desgeeko/pdfsyntax/README.md

 The general form of the CLI usage is:

+    pdfsyntax COMMAND FILE

+Or this longer form if you installed from source:

     python3 -m pdfsyntax COMMAND FILE

 You can get quick insights on a PDF file with these commands: